 Step 7: Attach Dresser Drawer Fronts

-I installed the drawer fronts the same wayā¦working from the bottom up.
-There are a lot of tricks to evenly space drawer fronts, but Iāll be honestā¦I just eyeball it.
-So I held the bottom front up where it looked right (about 1/8″ gap on the sides), and screwed it in from the inside of the drawer.
-Then I did the same all the way up leaving about 1/8″ space between drawer fronts.
+I installed the drawer fronts the same way…working from the bottom up.
+There are a lot of tricks to evenly space drawer fronts, but I’ll be honest…I just eyeball it.

 .

 Once the glue was dry and it was sanded down, I was ready to install it.
-And hereās a disclaimer.
-Iām fully aware this isnāt technically the correct way to install a top like this.
-Iām aware of the potential for splits and cracks as the wood moves.
+And here’s a disclaimer.
+I’m fully aware this isn’t technically the correct way to install a top like this.
+I’m aware of the potential for splits and cracks as the wood moves.

-However, I simply glued the top onto the frame.
-If youāre concerned about it, you can definitely use figure 8 tabs or attach however makes you feel more comfortable.
-But, Iāve used this method on my two year old nightstands and my current dining tableāboth about two years old and havenāt had even the hint of a crack or split.
-So Iām okay with taking my chances.
+I used this method on my two year old nightstands and my current dining table—both about two years old and haven’t had even the hint of a crack or split.
+So I’m okay with taking my chances.

-The beauty of building things yourself is that you can build it however works best for you.
-And youāre allowed to take the chances you want to take.
+The beauty of building things yourself is that you can build them however works best for you.
+And you’re allowed to take the chances you want to take.

 Step 9: Finish Dresser and Install Hardware

 Once the glue was dry, I gave it a quick final sanding and finished it off with this Walrus Oil Furniture Butter.
-I stuck the dresser in the sun while I was finishing it up because the poplar was a little green and the sun turns it more brown and gives it a warmer tone.
+I stuck the dresser in the sun while I was finishing it up because the poplar was a little green and the sun turns it browner and gives it a warmer tone.

 I installed these simple modern handles because I felt like they matched the vibe I was going for here.
 (PSST…I used these same handles on this Modern Console Cabinet and they looked AMAZING!)
-And I stepped back and admired the dresser Iāve waited two years to build.
+And I stepped back and admired the dresser I’ve waited two years to build.

 Note that this dresser IS TOP HEAVY…It’s HIGHLY recommended to anchor it to the wall.
 If you pull the drawers out at the same time, it’ll definitely fall forward.